xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 party content, it is recommended to use an `xpack` branch.

-In this case, to warn users about this configuration, edit the `README.md` file and replace its entire content with:
+In this case, to warn users about this configuration, edit the `README.md` file; keep the header line and replace the content with:

 ```text
 This project does not use the `master` branch, please